-Habitat destruction due to improper development utilizing dredging and mangrove deforestation remains the single largest threat facing Turneffe Atoll.
-These destructive and unsustainable practices lead to the loss of critical habitats including sea grass, backreef flats and mangroves.
-Such development has already destroyed special and unique areas at Turneffe and these practices are absolutely inconsistent with sustainability of Turneffe Atoll.
+Habitat destruction caused by improper development, dredging and mangrove deforestation remains the single largest threat facing Turneffe Atoll.
+These destructive and unsustainable practices lead to the loss of critical habitats including sea grass, back reef flats and mangroves.
+Such development has already destroyed special and unique areas at Turneffe and these practices are absolutely inconsistent with the sustainability of Turneffe Atoll.

 A significant portion of Turneffe is now privately owned.
-How private property is developed will be a crucial question going forward.
-The Marine Reserve offers significant protections but this it alone is not adequate.
-Protecting this special and unique place will take additional measures and the on-going efforts of Turneffe Atoll Trust.
+How private property is developed in the future will be a crucial question going forward.
+The marine reserve offers significant protections, but these alone are not adequate.
+Protecting this fragile place will take additional measures and the ongoing efforts of Turneffe Atoll Trust.

-Below is the most recent unsustainable project at Turneffe which entails clear cutting of the mangroves and dredging with a goal of filling this swampy area for development.
+Below are photos of the most recent unsustainable project at Turneffe which entails clear-cutting the mangroves and dredging with a goal of filling this swampy area for development.
 Note the significant erosion and the pinkish pile of roots in the excavated hole.
 This project is currently being litigated in Belize.

-Other unfortunate developments include a large hotel complex which unfortunately dredged one of the most productive flats on Turneffe Atoll for land fill.
+Other unfortunate development projects include a large hotel complex which unfortunately dredged one of the most productive flats on Turneffe Atoll for land fill.

 SUSTAINABILITY OF THE COMMERCIAL FISHERY

-Turneffe's productive fishery for Caribbean spiny lobster and queen conch is threatened by poor management, over fishing and lack of enforcement.
+Turneffe's productive fishery for Caribbean spiny lobster and queen conch is threatened by poor management, over-fishing and lack of regulatory enforcement.
 Turneffe's fishermen understand these threats and are now working closely with Turneffe Atoll Trust to ensure that their fishery remains sustainable.
-The fishermen have, in fact, joined forces with the ecotourism sector at Turneffe forming an official alliance to advocate for habitat protection.
+The fishermen have, in fact, joined forces with the ecotourism sector at Turneffe to form an official alliance that advocates for habitat protection.

-Interventions originated by Turneffe Atoll Trust, and now overseen primarily by the Marine Reserve, are helping, but more needs to be done.
-Better scientific information about the fishery is required to accurately evaluate management interventions.
-Principle among the needs is a comprehensive baseline analysis of the spiny lobster fishery associated with a science-based monitoring program.
+Interventions initiated by Turneffe Atoll Trust, and now overseen primarily by Turneffe Atoll Marine Reserve, are helping, but more needs to be done.
+Better scientific information about the fishery is essential to accurately evaluating management interventions.
+A major need is a comprehensive baseline analysis of the spiny lobster fishery associated with a science-based monitoring program.

-Approximately 90% of Turneffe is low lying land covered by mangroves making it particularly sensitive to by sea rise.
+Approximately 90 percent of Turneffe is low-lying land covered by mangroves making it particularly sensitive to by sea rise.
 At the same time, Turneffe's ecosystems mitigate many of the dire effects of climate change.
-A major economic function of Turneffe Atoll, for instance, is the protection of Belize City from hurricanes, which economists value at more than ninety million dollars annually.
-Additionally, mangroves produce significant carbon offsets and essential fisheries habitat.
-Turneffe is, therefore, threatened by climate change but also offers environmental assets to help our planet adapt to these changes.
+A major economic benefit of Turneffe Atoll, for instance, is the protection of Belize City from hurricanes.
+Economists value this protection at more than $90 million annually.
+Additionally, mangroves produce significant carbon sequestration and essential habitat for many marine species.
+So while Turneffe threatened by climate change, it also offers key environmental assets that help our planet adapt to these changes.